ntsegaw/campaign_predictions/README.md

 ## EDA
 Our EDA overturned some of our prior assumptions.
 We learned that individual contributions played an insignificant role in the outcome of House and Senate races.
-Additionally, candidate contributions to their own campaigns played the most significant role in our best model.
-On the other hand, contributions that stemmed from political parties played a significant role in the outcome of elections.
+On the other hand, contributions that stemmed from other committees played a significant role in the outcome of elections along with incumbent status.
 Moreover, as expected those running for Senate tended to receive more money than those who ran for Congress.

 ![EDA](https://raw.githubusercontent.com/ntsegaw/campaign_predictions/main/images/Net_Cont.png)